-SCREEN INDIVIDUAL ISOLATE NOTIFY - All persons (patients, staffs and - Move suspected persons to - Quickly Notify relatives) coming into the health facility a holding area to wait for LGA DSNO or should be screened at the entry points further assessment by the State into the health facility or as close as designated physician.
+SCREEN INDIVIDUAL ISOLATE NOTIFY - All persons (patients, staff and - Move suspected persons to - Quickly Notify relatives) coming into the health facility a holding area to wait for LGA DSNO or should be screened at the entry points further assessment by the State into the health facility or as close as designated physician.
 Epidemiologist possible to the entrance or just outside - Suspected cases should be the entrance.
-Use of a standardized kept in an isolation room or - Call VHF helpline screening tool (see Appendix 4) is holding area.
-080097000010 required - Educate the suspected case on the need and - Avoid direct contact with patients as requirements for Isolation - Initiate contact much as possible by observing a "no - Get a clinician suited in tracing touch" policy when screening a patient. appropriate PPE to further evaluate the case for VHF (if - Take patient's temperature with an there is a facility protocol for infrared thermometer. this, it should be followed). - If the patient meets criteria for VHF, provide health education on respiratory/cough etiquette and provide face mask.
+Use of a standardized kept in an isolation room or screening tool (see Appendix 4) is holding area. - Initiate contact required. - Educate the suspected tracing case on the need and - Avoid direct contact with patients as requirements for Isolation much as possible by observing a "no - Get a clinician suited in touch" policy when screening a patient. appropriate PPE to further evaluate the case for VHF (if - Take patient's temperature with an there is a facility protocol for infrared thermometer. this, it should be followed). - If the patient meets criteria for VHF, provide health education on respiratory/cough etiquette and provide face mask.